- This event has passed.

 Thank you to our LEAD SPONSOR, Arlene Unger of Re/Max Results

 PIE WALK SPONSOR: Owls Club of Waynesboro

-Further support by The Institute’s Today’s Horizon Fund contributors: The Nora Roberts Foundation; The John R. Hershey Jr. and Anna L. Hershey Family Foundation; Alma W. Oyer; the Carolyn Terry Eddy Family: Carolyn, with daughters Connie Fleagle & Kim Larkin, and an anonymous donor, in honor of the life and work of Eunice Statler.
+Further support by Linda Barkdoll/Ronnie Martin Realty and Dave Shockey Auto Body, and by The Institute’s Today’s Horizon Fund contributors: The Nora Roberts Foundation; Marge Kiersz; Alma W. Oyer; and the Carolyn Terry Eddy Family: Carolyn, with daughters Connie Fleagle & Kim Larkin.
 Facility support courtesy of Washington Township.